Rewrite Each Expression Using Distributive Property

 • Not Combining Like Terms After Distributing: Always simplify the expression after applying the distributive property by combining like terms.

 • Applying the Distributive Property When It's Not Necessary: The distributive property only applies when you have a term multiplied by an expression inside parentheses.
 Don't try to apply it in situations where it doesn't belong.
-For example, a + (b * c) is already simplified; you don't distribute 'a' across 'b' and 'c'.
+As an example, a + (b * c) is already simplified; you don't distribute 'a' across 'b' and 'c'.

 Why is the Distributive Property Important?